HAN-Olympus/Olympus/docs/index.rst

 distribution will have documentation written by their respective authors.
 If you are a module author it is your sole responsibility to include any attributions in your own documentation, if you would like them.

 As of version 0.1 most source files contain Nose unittests.
-They are generally simple simple and as such not documented.
+They are generally very simple and as such not documented.
 These methods can be identified by their name, which starts with *test_*.

 This documentation is still a work in progress.